Spring Cleaning: How to Freshen Up Your Financial Situation

 Checking your accounts can help you identify areas to save and redirect money elsewhere, like your retirement account.

 While it’s important to ensure you have the funds needed to live a comfortable life now, you also shouldn’t lose sight of the future.

 Eighty-seven percent of respondents said they’re not good at putting money into savings, and 55% said they struggle to increase 401(k)/retirement contributions.

 If you’ve been fortunate enough to save more money over the past year as a result of working remotely or decreasing expenses in other ways, put these savings into a rainy day fund or increase your 401(k) contributions (especially if your employer matches) to take advantage of compound interest.

 Consider setting up auto-transfers from your paychecks into a separate savings or money market account, as you’re less likely to miss the funds if you didn’t know they were there.

 It’s never too late to enhance your money management skills.
-If you’re looking to learn more about how to save for a house or retirement, there are an abundance of resources online, including interactive tools like WSFS iQ that can help you build your financial confidence.
+If you’re looking to learn more about how to save for a house or retirement, there are an abundance of resources online, including interactive tools that can help you build your financial confidence.